Kourtney Kardashian Hints At Her Girl Crush Via Instagram

 “Kourtney doesn’t want anything to do with Younes anymore, she’s blocked his number and she doesn’t want to talk to him or text with him, she’s totally over it and he doesn’t feature in her future at all.
 Right now Kourtney is focusing on herself, her children, and repairing the relationship with her sisters which has definitely suffered over the past few months.
 Kourtney is actually feeling great right now, she’s in the best shape of her life, she feels like she really has her head together, and she’s really excited about the future,” an insider dished.

-Fans can see more of Kourtney Kardashian’s life when Keeping Up with the Kardashians airs on Sunday nights on E!.
+Fans can see more of Kourtney Kardashian’s life when Keeping Up With the Kardashians airs on Sunday nights on the E!
+Network.